Rex0099/Rex0099-s-GDT-expansion/README.md

 Rex0099-s-GDT-expansion
 =======================

-This is my epxansion for GDT
+This is my epxansion for Game Dev Tycoon

+Aurthor: Rex0099
+Artwork: No one ):